darklang/docs/docs/how-to/static-assets.md

 instead, in this case `./myimage.png`.

 Your `index.html` likely loads other assets, such as `app.css` or `app.js`.
-For speed, you will load these directly from the Dark CDN, not via your Dark handler.
+For speed, you will load these directly from the Darklang CDN, not via your Darklang handler.
 As such, we’ll need to make some edits to your assets to ensure they’re always pointing at the CDN for other assets.